kma/singularity-lab/README.md

-## Pull image contanier from singularity-hub
+## Pull image container from singularity-hub
 If you don't root access, singularity-hub can create images by providing a specification file.
 See the [[documentation]](https://singularity-hub.org/faq) for more details .
 The image correspending to the `Singularity` file can be download (pulled) from http://singularity-hub.org server.